Residential - New Build and Additions

 In most cases, it will take 5-7 business days for review and decision.
 Depending on the size or location of the proposed building, consultation with neighbouring landowners may be required.
 If this is the case for your build, the timeline for review is extended by approximately three weeks.

-Also important to note, if your project requires a variance to regulations or is a discretionary use (redevelopment) in the Land Use Bylaw, there is a 21-day appeal period before the permit can be issued, if approved.
+Also important to note, if your project requires a variance to regulations or is a discretionary use (redevelopment) in the Zoning Bylaw, there is a 21-day appeal period before the permit can be issued, if approved.

 What are the fees?